Amk99/todo/README.md

 #### Available API endpoints

-'api/tasks' -> Display the list of all the tasks complete and incomplete 'api/tasks' -> Create a new task
+'api/tasks' -> Display the list of all the tasks complete and incomplete<b>
+'api/tasks' -> Create a new task
 'api/update/<int:pk>' -> Update any of the existing tasks 'api/complete/<int:pk>' -> Mark a task as completed